 - Four days of summer fun in mid-August bring live entertainment, farmers markets, a 10K race, rib fest, petting zoo and much more at the annual Gurnee Days.
 Admission: Free.

 - Are you looking to take a journey with Ziggy Stardust or are you in searching the sky for Lucy with diamonds?
 Join Skokie Valley Astronomers to explore the final frontier at Ryerson Woods.
 Admission: Free.

 - Choose from a collection of talented food vendors and head 'Out to Lunch' while listening to live music at Cook Park in Libertyville throughout the summer.
-Entry Fee: Free.
+Admission: Free.
 Food Prices: Vary.

-- Observe some of the best boats on the market at the Northern Illinois Boat Show at the Lake County Fairgrounds in early March: Admission: $5-$7.
+- Observe some of the best boats and outdoor items on the market at the Northern Illinois Sport Show at the Lake County Fairgrounds in early March: Admission: $5-$7.